triblatron/dagui/README.md

   * Generate declarative Lua config
   * self hosting: design the designer using the designer
     * might have head-explosion issues
-* Messaging system similar to signal-slots without the MOC-related cruft.
+* Messaging system similar to signal-slots without the MOC-related cruft
   * put it behind an interface
   * thread safe
   * no blocking of gui thread
   * cannot use futures since they are for sending values to another thread
-  * Could use coroutines if we bump to C++20 or use Boost or similar
+  * could use coroutines if we bump to C++20 or use Boost or similar
     * another dependency
-  * It is unclear how to call a method in another thread safely
+  * it is unclear how to call a method in another thread safely
-  * locks but how do we make it work for an arbitrary method on an arbitrary object?
+    * locks, but how do we make it work for an arbitrary method on an arbitrary object?
 * Integration
   * define interface to generate textured triangles
   * define interface to generate text
   * define interface to rasterise SVG
   * they might be the same
   * rasterising text is required of the Integration

 ## Dependencies
 * C++17 compiler (gcc 11+, clang16+, Visual Studio 2017+)
 * Lua-5.4.x for the declarative format